 This website is maintained by the New York based Community-Wide End-of-Life/Palliative Care Initiative.
 It provides many New York-specific resources on end of life planning and Advance Directives.
 Helpful brochures and pamphlets include Advance Care Planning Booklet, Planning Your Health Care in Advance (Created by New York State Attorney General), and the New York State Bar Association Pamphlet on Living Wills and Health Care Proxies.

-This free on-line tool allows you to create, print and save a Health Care Proxy and Living Will.
+This free on-line tool for New Yorkers, which allows you to create, print, and save a Health Care Proxy and Living Will.

 This site offers information on organ and tissue donation as well as the option to register as a donor.